docarray/docarray/docs/integrations/fastapi.md

-# Use Docarray with FastAPI
+# Use DocArray with FastAPI

-You might already know that `DocArray` documents are Pydantic Models (with a twist) [Reference relevant part], and as such they are fully compatible with `FastAPI`:

 FastAPI is a high-performance web framework for building APIs with Python.
 It's designed to be easy to use and supports asynchronous programming.
-Since `DocArray` documents are Pydantic Models (with a twist)[Reference relevant part] they can be easily integrated with FastAPI, and provide a seamless and efficient way to work with multimodal data in FastAPI-powered APIs.
+Since [`DocArray` documents are Pydantic Models (with a twist)](../user_guide/representing/first_step.md) they can be easily integrated with FastAPI, and provide a seamless and efficient way to work with multimodal data in FastAPI-powered APIs.

-First, you should define document schemas:
+First, you should define schemas for your input and/or output Documents:
 ```python
 from docarray import BaseDoc
 from docarray.documents import ImageDoc